drxc00/seenaa/README.md

 ## Key Features

-- **Personal Pages**: Users can have their own subdomains like `neil.seenaa.xyz`, providing a personalized space to publish and manage their content.
+- **Personal Pages**: Users can have their own subdomains like `drxco.seenaa.xyz`, providing a personalized space to publish and manage their content.
 - **AI Writing Assistance**: Enhance your writing experience with **auto-complete** powered by advanced AI models like **Gemini** and **DeepSeek**.

 - **Intuative Rich Text Editor**: Used **TipTap.js** and well, you know the rest.